adjacentlink/emex/emex.md

-Use the optional `initial_conditions` subsection to assign initial position, orientation and velocity (`pov`), pairwise `pathloss` or `antenna_pointing` (azimuth and elevation) to any of the platforms.
+Use the optional `initial_conditions` subsection to assign initial position, orientation and velocity (`pov`), pairwise `pathloss` or `antenna_pointing` (azimuth and elevation) to any of the platform components.
 The definitions of these entries follows closely from the underlying [EMANE meaning for these values.](https://github.com/adjacentlink/emane/wiki/EEL-Generator) The format for each of the initial condition entries is described later in the [YAML Scenario Sentence Formats](#yaml-scenario-sentence-formats) section.
 The initial conditions